Inez Clare Verdoorn

 Inez Clare Verdoorn (15 June 1896 – 2 April 1989) was a South African botanist and taxonomist, noted for her major revisions of plant families and genera.
-She is also a niece of Eugene Nielen Marais, lawyer, naturalist, poet and writer.
+She is also a niece of Eugène Nielen Marais, lawyer, naturalist, poet and writer.

 She matriculated in 1916 from Loreto Convent School in Pretoria, worked for a while in the office of the Controller and Auditor General before being appointed in 1917 as a herbarium assistant at the Division of Botany and Plant Pathology.
 Between 1925 and 1927 she worked at Kew as liaison officer for the National Herbarium.
 On her return to Pretoria, she assumed charge of the herbarium and was promoted to Senior Professional Officer in 1944.
 Despite having arrived at retirement age in 1951, Verdoorn opted to work on as a temporary staff member until 1968, and thereafter as an unpaid research worker.

 She has more than 200 botanical publications to her credit, including major revisions, appearing mainly in Bothalia, Flowering Plants of Africa, Flora of Southern Africa, Kew Bulletin, and the Journal of South African Botany.

 This botanist is denoted by the author abbreviation I.Verd. when citing a botanical name.